xiangl18/EC601-Mini-Project-1/README.md

 How To Use
 ===
 For users who run the project for the first time:

 1.please dowload all files to one folder you have created, then add your own google vision credential file(json) to this folder, and edit the line 12 in googlevision.py, change the .json to your own file name.
+\<br>
-3.Edit the get.py, change
+2.Edit the get.py, change

-2.Please run the main.py, then there
+3.Please run the main.py, then there